oluceps/vaultix/README.md

 Highly inspired by agenix-rekey.
 Based on rust age crate.

 > [!CAUTION]
-> This project is in early dev stage, NOT ready for production.
+> This project is in VERY early dev stage, NOT ready for production.

 + AGE Key Support
 + PIV Card (Yubikey) Support